Programming-PH/filipino-online-resources-for-students/README.md

 # 4. FREE Book Library

 ## Our Shared Dropbox Folder

 - Click [here](https://www.dropbox.com/sh/7bctdxlyq2hvus5/AADZ456-rS1GzOdhpkQCTyzpa?dl=0) to access dropbox link to books in view mode.
 If you want full access to the folder, please send us a request with your email address.
 - Want to contribute ebooks?
 [Upload](https://www.dropbox.com/request/ketm016DRCFLvkKeX3MP) it into our shared dropbox folder.
 Click [here](https://www.dropbox.com/request/ketm016DRCFLvkKeX3MP) to upload.

 ## Other Library

+- [Free programming books github repo](https://github.com/EbookFoundation/free-programming-books) - Largest maintained free books repository.
+Multilanguage.

 # Support Programming PH

 ## Contribute

+We are at the very early stage of this repository.
+Any help and contribution is welcome.
 - Please read how to contribute [here](CONTRIBUTING.md)
 - Our [contributors](https://github.com/Programming-PH/filipino-online-resources-for-students/graphs/contributors).

 ## Share the love

 Love only grows by sharing.
 You can only have more for yourself by giving it away to others.
 Show us some love by giving this repository a :star:.
 Share it others.
 It's a win-win for both of us. :)